williamgherman/cpp-solutions/02/07/README.md

 ### Exercise 2.07

-What values doe these literals represent?
+What values do these literals represent?
 What type does each have?

 (a) `"Who goes with F\145rgus?\012"`
 (b) `3.14e1L`